WillyxWonka/WillyxWonka.github.io/README.md

     -fixed issue where input field was not cleared when pressing buttons alpha 0.0.5
-    -added blur function to text input fields for mobile ease of use
+    -added blur function to text input fields for mobile ease of use alpha 0.0.6
+    -added trim function to input
+    -added css
+    *started new functions with timers !*UNFINISHED!*